SpongePowered/SpongeDocs/source/plugin/data/keys.rst

         }
     }

-Again, we check if our target support the health key and then obtain the keyed value.
+Again, we check if our target supports the health key and then obtain the keyed value.
 A ``MutableBoundedValue`` contains a ``getMinValue()`` method, so we obtain the minimal value, add 1 and then set it to our data container.
 Internally, the ``set()`` method performs a check if our supplied value is valid and silently fails if it is not.
 Calling ``health.set(-2)`` would not change the value within ``health`` since it